bakstenen/dotfiles/readme.md

 The installation process symlinks these

 ## test
-run `start.sh` to open a command line interface in a docker container to a blank linux install and setup all the tools from scratch
+run `start.sh` to open a command line interface in a docker container to a blank linux install and setup all the tools from scratch.
 Update $USER_ROOT in this script to point to a folder of code you want to test on.
 This gets mounted in the container as read only.
-Remove ":ro" from bind to make editable
+Remove ":ro" from bind to make editable.
 _DockerFile does not work on Apple-silicon; compile targets are missing.
 Scripts can still be tested_

 ## basics